Yellowknife: Government

-The Northwest Territories is in the federal electoral riding of the Northwest Territories and has one Member of Parliament, Michael McLeod, and one Senator, Margaret Dawn Anderson.
+The Northwest Territories is in the federal electoral riding of the Northwest Territories and has one Member of Parliament, Rebecca Alty, and one Senator, Margaret Dawn Anderson.
 Yellowknife is home to seven of the 19 electoral districts in the Northwest Territories, the Frame Lake, Great Slave, Kam Lake, Range Lake, Yellowknife Centre, Yellowknife North and Yellowknife South ridings.

 Economy

 As the largest city in the Northwest Territories, Yellowknife is the hub for mining, industry, transportation, communications, education, health, tourism, commerce, and government activity in the territory.
 Historically, Yellowknife's economic growth came from gold mining, and later government; however, because of falling gold prices and increased operating costs, the final gold mine closed in 2004, marking a turning point for Yellowknife's economy.

 After a downturn in the 1990s during the closure of the gold mines and the downsizing of the government workforce in 1999, Yellowknife's economy has recovered, largely because of the diamond boom; the Ekati Diamond Mine, owned and operated by BHP Billiton (sold to Dominion Diamond Corporation in 2013), opened in 1998.
 A second mine, Diavik Diamond Mine, began production in 2003.
 Production from the two operating mines in 2004 was 12618000 carat, valued at over CA$2.1 billion.
 This ranked Canada third in world diamond production by value, and sixth by weight.
 A third mine, the De Beers owned Snap Lake Diamond Mine, received final approval and funding in 2005 and went into production in 2007.
 De Beers also applied in 2005 for a permit to open the Gahcho Kue Diamond Mine Project on the property formerly known as Kennady Lake.
 The mine was officially opened on 20 September 2016, and began commercial production in March 2017.
 As well, growth and expansion in natural gas development and exploration sectors has contributed to this growth.
 Economic growth in the Northwest Territories was 10.6% in 2003.

 The major employers in Yellowknife include the Territorial Government, the Federal Government, Diavik Diamond Mines, Dominion Diamonds, DeBeers Canada, First Air, NorthwesTel, RTL Robinson Trucking, and the City of Yellowknife.
 Government employment accounts for 7,644 jobs, a large percentage of those in Yellowknife.